 The college library serves students, staff, faculty, and the community.
-Services include reference assistance, orientation, copy machines, group study rooms, instructor reserves, open computer lab (with internet access and word processing available), and interlibrary loans.
+Services include reference assistance, orientation, copy machines, group study rooms, course reserves, and interlibrary loans.
 Printing from many computer stations is possible with the purchase of a print card in the library or TLC Lab.
-Materials include books, magazines, and newspapers; audiovisual media such as videotapes, DVDs, CDs and CD ROMs are also available.
-A number of online databases are accessible to students, faculty, and staff on campus and at home; these include ProQuest, Academic Search Premier, and EBSCO Host eBook Collection.
+Materials include books, magazines, and newspapers; audiovisual media such as DVDs and CDs are also available.
+A number of online databases are accessible to students, faculty, and staff on campus and at home; these include Academic Search Premier, JSTOR, LexisNexis Academic, ProQuest, and the EBSCOhost eBook Collection.